Even when you are outdoors, an RV tv antenna lets you connect to a television and watch your favorite shows and movies.

 Such features make the antenna always ready for full-time RVing.

-The package includes the antenna with mount, the interior enclosure with rotation knob, and wall mount power injector.
+The package includes the antenna with mount, the interior enclosure with rotation knob, and the wall mount power injector.

 There’s also the SureLock Signal Meter and shafts for varying roof thickness.